If you’re looking to add some variety to your back workout routine, then one-arm dumbbell row is a great exercise option.

 It is a great exercise to improve your back, shoulder, and arm strength.

-However, with consistent practice and dedication, the one arm dumbbell row can help you achieve a stronger and healthier upper body.
+However, with consistent practice and dedication, the one-arm dumbbell row can help you build a stronger and healthier upper body.

 Manish brings over 10 years of hands-on experience in weight lifting and fat loss to fitness coaching.
 He specializes in gym-based training and has a lot of knowledge about exercise, lifting technique, biomechanics, and more.